-The following graph sets forth ending balances in the Stabilization Fund for fiscal 2001 through fiscal 2005, the estimate for fiscal 2006 and the projection for fiscal 2007.
-For each year, the whole column area equals the maximum balance permitted under the statutory formula, and the shaded area shows the amount of the actual, estimated, or projected ending balance.
+The following graph sets forth ending balances in the Stabilization Fund for fiscal 2001 through 2006 and the projection for fiscal 2007.
+For fiscal 2007, the projection includes the effect of reductions in spending allotments ordered by the Governor on November 10, 2006 under Section 9C of Chapter 29 of Massachusetts General Laws.
+See "RECENT DEVELOPMENTS - Fiscal 2007."
+For each year, the whole column area equals the maximum balance permitted under the statutory formula, and the shaded area shows the amount of the actual or projected ending balance.

-SOURCES: Fiscal 2001-2005 Office of the Comptroller; fiscal 2006 and 2007, Executive Office for Administration and Finance.
+SOURCES: Fiscal 2001-2006 Office of the Comptroller; fiscal 2007, Executive Office for Administration and Finance.